DevOps-Abz/eks-premeth-grafana-terraform/README.md

-# Production-Ready Deployment on Amazon EKS Using Terraform, ArgoCD , Prometheus , Grafana & ALB
+# Production-Ready Deployment on Amazon EKS Using Terraform, ArgoCD, Prometheus, Grafana & ALB

 This project demonstrates a production-focused AWS deployment that applies DevOps best practices.